Updated July 26, 2021

 CHRIS POOLE QUICK FACTS

-In his tenure, Poole has led the Seminoles to 11 consecutive NCAA Tournament appearances, making FSU one of only 11 programs in the nation to accomplish the feat.
-The team has been ranked in the AVCA Top-20 at some point in 10 of the last 11 seasons, and has defeated 28 AVCA Top-25 programs since his arrival.
+In his tenure, Poole recently led the Seminoles to 11 consecutive NCAA Tournament appearances, making FSU one of only 11 programs in the nation to accomplish the feat during that time span from 2009-20.
+The team has been ranked in the AVCA Top-20 at some point in 12 of the last 13 seasons, and has defeated 30 AVCA Top-25 programs since his arrival.

 When Poole inherited the Florida State volleyball program in the summer of 2008, he took over a team that had failed to reach the 20-win plateau in five-straight seasons and hadn’t been to the NCAA Tournament since 2002.
 It was a program looking for answers; a program looking to get back to the winning ways it had grown accustomed to in the 1980s and early ‘90s.

 However, since the beginning of the 2009 season, when Poole began overseeing the scheduling process, the Seminoles have gone head-to-head with 18 different non-conference opponents that were ranked in the top 25 of the AVCA polls in the regular season.
-Since his arrival at FSU, the Seminoles have seen 57 contests against Top-25 teams.
-By facing those upper echelon programs, Poole has established Florida State’s schedule as one of the most difficult in the nation for the last nine years.
-According to richkern.com the Seminoles strength of schedule has ranked seventh, eighth and fourth in succession in each of the last three seasons.
+Since his arrival at FSU, the Seminoles have seen 64 contests against Top-25 teams.
+By facing those upper echelon programs, Poole has established Florida State’s schedule as one of the most difficult in the nation for the last decade.
+FSU has been mainstays in the Top 10 in terms of strength of schedule, ranking sixth nationally in the most recent 2020-21 season when scheduling was made extremely difficult due to COVID-19.

 The 2019 season started out with a bang for the Seminoles as Florida State earned its highest win in program history with a straight-set victory over No. 3 Minnesota on August 31.
 The Noles finished third in the conference and posted a 19-10 record for the second consecutive year.
 Junior Taryn Knuth ranked fifth in the NCAA with 1.52 blocks per set as the Noles were the second-best blocking team in the nation with 2.96 blocks per set.
 Knuth, along with senior Payton Caffrey, were both named to the AVCA East All-Region Team and the All-ACC First Team, while Jasmyn Martin was selected to the All-ACC Second Team and Emma Clothier earned All-ACC Freshman Team honors.
 The Seminoles also excelled in the classroom as Madison Sullivan and Taylor Roberts were named to the CoSIDA Academic All-District First Team, as the ACC only had four total athletes among all of the district teams.